Bengaluru–Vijayawada Expressway

-The Bengaluru–Vijayawada Expressway, classified as NH-544G, is an under-construction 518 km-long, six-lane access-controlled expressway between the cities of Bengaluru, the capital of Karnataka, and Vijayawada, the second-largest city of Andhra Pradesh.
-It will pass through 11 districts of Karnataka and Andhra Pradesh–3 in Karnataka and 8 in Andhra Pradesh.
-It will start from the existing National Highway 44 (NH-44) at Kodikonda in Sri Sathya Sai district of Andhra Pradesh, which connects Bengaluru and beyond to the south, pass through the Rayalaseema region and end in National Highway 16 (NH-16) at Addanki in Bapatla district of Andhra Pradesh, which connects Vijayawada and eastern India to the north.
+The Bengaluru–Vijayawada Expressway, classified as NH-544G, is an under-construction 518 km-long, six-lane access-controlled expressway between the cities of Bengaluru and Vijayawada, via Kadiri, Kadapa.
+It will pass through 11 districts –3 in Karnataka and 8 in Andhra Pradesh.
+It will start from the existing National Highway 44 (NH-44) at Kodikonda in Sri Sathya Sai district of Andhra Pradesh, which connects Bengaluru and beyond to the south, pass through the Rayalaseema region and end in National Highway 16 (NH-16) at Addanki in Prakasam district of Andhra Pradesh, which connects Vijayawada and eastern India to the north.
 By joining the existing national highways to link the two cities, the overall length of the expressway is about 624 km.
-It will be operated and maintained by the National Highways Authority of India (NHAI), and will reduce both travel time and distance by 12–13 hours to only 8–9 hours, and from 630 to 518 km.
+It will be operated and maintained by the National Highways Authority of India (NHAI), and will reduce both travel time and distance from 12–13 hours to only 8–9 hours, and from 630 to 518 km.
 It will be built at a cost of about ₹14000 crore, which was earlier slated at ₹19320 crore.
-It is also popularly named as the 'BKV Expressway’.

-The expressway will have three sections of brownfield and greenfield sections, of which the 343 km-long main section from Kodikonda to Addanki will be greenfield, while the remaining two highway sections till Bengaluru and Vijayawada will be brownfield.
+The expressway will have three sections of brownfield and greenfield sections, of which the 343 km-long main section from Kodikonda to Addanki will be greenfield, while the remaining two highway sections till Bengaluru and Guntur will be brownfield.
 Of the total 624 km, it will be 36% brownfield and 64% greenfield.
 The project is a part of Bharatmala Pariyojana Phase-II.
 The preparatory works for the expressway's construction are ongoing since March 2023, after all 14 packages of the expressway were awarded to contractors in February 2023.
 The foundation stone for the expressway was laid by Prime Minister Narendra Modi on 11 March 2024.
 It is expected to be completed by 2026/27.